orblivion/ntfy/.sandstorm/README.md

 ## Web UI

+(TODO rework this summary to match the full version below)

 ### Security

 ntfy's web UI is just another dumb client.
 All configurations and secrets are stored in the browser.
 However for Sandstorm integration, we will offer extra functionality.
 We will make sure that none of it works over the API endpoint.
 One item will be the "offer template" which gives the user a new API endpoint in the first place.
 The other will be a few "admin" endpoints to facilitate features such as monitoring the used topics.